-- 1. Girls' skirts/dresses must cover the knee while standing. - 2.
-Girls may wear short sleeves, but not cap sleeves.
+1. Girls' skirts/dresses must cover the knee while standing.

+2. Girls may wear short sleeves, but not cap sleeves.
 Tops must be approaching the collarbone; low-cut shirts are not permitted.
-Tops which are too lightweight or can be seen through are not permitted. - 3.
-Boys must wear shirts with collars.
-Hooded sweatshirts do not meet this requirement. - 4.
-Boys may not wear jeans (of any color), track pants or sweatpants, or pants that are exceedingly tight. - 5.
-Shoes and sneakers must be worn with socks or tights (girls); flip-flops are not permitted. - 6.
-Please see handbook for further details.
+Tops which are too lightweight or can be seen through are not permitted.
+3. Boys must wear shirts with collars.
+Hooded sweatshirts do not meet this requirement.
+No hooded sweatshirts may be worn without a visible collared shirt underneath it.

+4. Boys may not wear jeans (of any color), track pants or sweatpants, or pants that are exceedingly tight.

+5. Shoes and sneakers must be worn with socks or tights (girls); flip-flops are not permitted.

+Please see the Parent-Student Handbook for further details.

-In the interests of establishing a school environment of respect for the dress code and the values it embodies, we will be enforcing all elements of the dress code from the beginning of the school year, and we ask that students and parents bear this mind as they prepare their 2016-2017 school wardrobes.
-When students, boys or girls, are found to be in violation of dress code, they will be asked to change into clothing that complies with the dress code provided by the office.
+In the interests of establishing a school environment of respect for the dress code and the values it embodies, we will be enforcing all elements of the dress code from the beginning of the school year, and we ask that students and parents bear this mind as they prepare their 2017-2018 school wardrobes.
+Students will be held to the spirit as well as to the letter of the dress code requirements.

+When students are found to be in violation of the dress code, they will be asked to change into clothing provided by the office.
 Parents will be notified by e-mail that their son or daughter has been asked to change.
-If a student needs to be asked to change twice in a semester, he/she will be required to sit for a lunchtime detention.
-If a student needs to be asked to change three times, an administrator will contact parents to discuss how we can work together to address the issue.
+If a student needs to be asked to change twice in a semester, he/she will also be required to sit for a Sunday detention.
+If a student needs to be asked to change three times, the student will not be allowed back to school until the parents meet with an administrator to discuss how we can work together to address the issue.

-Please also be advised that these dress code rules apply during after-school activities as well.
+Also, please be advised that these dress code rules apply during after-school activities as well.
 We know that dress code is a complex topic for teenagers, educators, and parents.
 We hope that with consistent, light-handed enforcement, and alignment between home and school, we can achieve greater student compliance with the dress code, enabling us to redirect our attention towards our, and your, higher educational goals.